Junior Professor in Number Theory

 Office: 209 Phone: +49 69 798 - 28216

 Welcome!
 I am a Junior Professor in Number Theory in the Algebra and Geometry Group at Goethe University Frankfurt am Main.
 My position in Frankfurt is supported by the LOEWE-Schwerpunkt Uniformized Structures in Arithmetic and Geometry.
-My research areas are arithmetic and algebraic geometry, with a particular focus on tropical and non-Archimedean geometry as well as on the geometry moduli spaces.
-Also check out my Ph.D.-student Felix Röhrle's website.
+My research areas are arithmetic and algebraic geometry, with a particular focus on tropical and non-Archimedean geometry, and its connections to the geometry of moduli spaces, to Brill-Noether theory, and to Hurwitz theory.
+Since January 2019 I am also supervising my first Ph.D.-student Felix Röhrle.

 From October 2018 until March 2019 I was a Marie Skłodowska-Curie Fellow at the University of Warwick, hosted by Diane Maclagan.
 Before coming to Frankfurt, I have been a Postdoc Assistant Professor at the Department of Mathematics at the University of Michigan, Ann Arbor, a postdoctoral fellow at the Fields Institute for Research in Mathematical Sciences within the thematic program on Combinatorial Algebraic Geometry as well as a Hausdorff postdoc at the University of Bonn in the group of Daniel Huybrechts.
 During Summer 2017 I have visited the Research Group in Nonlinear Algebra, led by Bernd Sturmfels, at the Max Planck Institute of Mathematics in the Sciences, Leipzig.